• Skip to primary navigation

 These seafood options bring out the flavors of the sauce perfectly.

-So, whatever protein you like, gumbo and etouffee will satisfy your taste buds.
+So, whatever protein you like, gumbo and etouffee will satisfy your palate.

 Similarities Between Gumbo and Etouffee